mars-f/conduit-docs/getting-started.rst

 Microcommits and Multi-Head
 ---------------------------

+..
+TODO switch to phabricator many-small-commits doc?  https://secure.phabricator.com/book/phabflavor/article/writing_reviewable_code/#many-small-commits
+..
+FIXME Does the "everything in a small commit" workflow still work for phabricator?

 We recommend reading the `How to Structure Commits <http://mozilla-version-control-tools.readthedocs.io/en/latest/mozreview/commits.html#how-to-structure-commits>`_ documentation.

 It is recommend to author more, smaller commits than fewer, larger commits.
 This practice is sometimes referred to as *microcommits*.
 In general, a commit should be as small as possible but no smaller.
 Here are some guidelines: